-James Curtis spent twenty-five years as a senior executive in the insurance and computer industries before turning full time to writing.
-He is currently researching and writing a biography of Buster Keaton for Alfred A. Knopf.
-His newest work, "Last Man Standing: Mort Sahl and the Birth of Modern Comedy" is now available.
-He is also the author of "William Cameron Menzies: The Shape of Films to Come;" "Spencer Tracy: A Biography;" "W. C. Fields: A Biography" (winner of the 2004 Theatre Library Association Award, Special Jury Prize); "James Whale: A New World of Gods and Monsters;" and "Between Flops: A Biography of Preston Sturges."
+James Curtis spent twenty-five years as a senior executive in the insurance and computer industries before turning to writing.
+His new biography of Buster Keaton was published in February by Alfred A. Knopf.
+He is also the author of "Last Man Standing: Mort Sahl and the Birth of Modern Comedy;" "William Cameron Menzies: The Shape of Films to Come;" "Spencer Tracy: A Biography;" "W. C. Fields: A Biography" (winner of the 2004 Theatre Library Association Award, Special Jury Prize); "James Whale: A New World of Gods and Monsters;" and "Between Flops: A Biography of Preston Sturges."
 In addition, he has edited three books on film-related subjects, including a biography of actor Walter Huston.
 Born in Los Angeles, James Curtis and his wife, Kim Geary, are longtime residents of Brea, California.